 Rules under the jurisdiction of the Securities and Exchange Commission require companies to comply with certain standards of communication.
 These rules were put into place to allow investors to clearly understand when a published report or statement made by a company was based on historical records or a forecast of future performance.
 This is referred to as a forward-looking statement.

-The Private Securities Litigation Reform Act of 1995 (PSLRA) provides publically-traded companies protection from liabilities associated with forward-looking statements through a safe harbor provision.
+The Private Securities Litigation Reform Act of 1995 (PSLRA) provides publicly-traded companies protection from liabilities associated with forward-looking statements through a safe harbor provision.
 That is to say, by clearly identifying forward-looking statements in a report, the company cannot be sued by investors if such forecasts do not materialize.

 Generally, companies are protected under the PSLRA when making oral or written forward-looking statements as long as any of the below apply: